iambusra/complingproject/README.md

 FRAMEWORK

 For the preprocessing of the data we used RegEx.
-We aim to use Naive Bayes or Logistic Regression and Sentiment Analysis for modelling and analysis in the process.
+We aim to use Naive Bayes in addition to the Sentiment Analysis for modelling and analysis in the process.
 We will use _Turkish-tr-NRC-VAD-Lexicon.txt_ (reference will be provided soon) as our Sentiment lexicon.